• Home

 Google Keep is a little odd.
 As a notes app, it's fine—though very barebones.
 There are reasonable web, iOS, and Android versions, and a handy Chrome extension for saving quick notes and links.
 But it's how it integrates with Google's other services that makes it so useful.

 If you use Google Keep, when you open Gmail in your browser, there's a little lightbulb icon in the right sidebar.
 Click it, and you have quick access to all your Google Keep notes.
-You can see any notes related to the thing you're working on, your most recent notes, search for something from a while ago, or create a new one.
+You can see any notes related to the thing you're working on, find your most recent notes, search for something from a while ago, or create a new one.
 But here's the thing: that same sidebar is there in all of your Google Docs, in your Google Calendar, and even in your Google Drive.
 About the only Google app it isn't in is YouTube.

 Really, if you live your work life in Google's ecosystem, you should be using Keep—even if you also use another note-taking solution for your personal life.
 It comes as part of your Google account and is perfect for any notes you need in the other Google apps.
+It isn't Google's biggest priority, but it doesn't seem to be anywhere close to being axed.

 Google Keep price: Free for 15GB of storage across all of Google apps; starts at $1.99/month for 100GB.